metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 :param read_from: The file containing system data.
 :param file_format: The file format, guessed from the suffix if ``null`` or not
     provided.
-:param length_unit: The unit of lengths, optional but recommended for simulations.
+:param length_unit: The unit of lengths, optional but highly recommended for running
+    simulations.

 A single string in this section automatically expands, using the string as the ``read_from`` parameter.